sketchplugins/plugin-directory/README.md

 - [Sketch Select](https://github.com/canisminor1990/sketch-select), by Canis Minor: Make it much more convenient to select layers with similar attributes.
 - [CopyColor](https://github.com/poyi/copycolor), by Poyi: Plugin that provides shortcut to copy layer fill color, border color, or text color to your clipboard for Sketch 4
 - [Sketch Move Half Pixel](https://github.com/canisminor1990/sketch-move-half-pixel), by Canis Minor: 🐾 Move layers half pixel
-- [Color Contrast Analyser](https://github.com/getflourish/sketch-color-contrast-analyser), by Florian Schulz: A Sketch plugin that calculates the color contrast of two selected layers and evaluates it against the WCAG2.0.
 - [Sketch RTL](https://github.com/devinmancuso/sketch-rtl), by Devin Mancuso: Automatically create RTL layouts of your designs with this plugin for Bohemian Coding's Sketch 3
 - [Sketch Divine Proportions](https://github.com/ichord/sketch-divine-proportions), by Harold.Luo: A plugin for Sketch to generate divine proportions automatically.
 - [Sketch Number Artboards](https://github.com/mmasonlee/sketch-number-artboards), by Mason Lee: Sketch plugin to number artboards in order